bspeice/speice.io/_posts/2018-06-25-dateutil-parser-to-rust.md

 The second point I think has the potential to be a bit controversial, so I'm happy to receive feedback on that.
-And if a contributor responds with "hey, still working on it, had a kid and I'm running on 30 seconds of sleep a night," then first congratulations on sustaining human life, and second I don't mind keeping those going indefinitely.
+And if a contributor responds with "hey, still working on it, had a kid and I'm running on 30 seconds of sleep a night," then first: congratulations on sustaining human life.
+And second: I don't mind keeping those requests going indefinitely.
 I just want to try and balance keeping things moving with giving people the necessary time they need.

 I should also note that I'm still getting some best practices in place - CONTRIBUTING and CONTRIBUTORS files